Eventtia/eventtia-core-docs/source/includes/_slots.md

 Parameter |  Type   | Description
 --------- | ------- | -----------
 event_uri | string  | The event_uri for the desired event
-entity_id  | integer | entity id to which slots belongs entity_type| string  | entity type to which slots belongs
+entity_id  | integer | entity id to which slot belongs entity_type| string  | entity type to which slot belongs

 ## Create Slots